AlexandruVoica/MVC-project/readme.md

     ```

 ### Conclusion
-Working on this project has helped have a deeper understanding of how to implement a design pattern or how to refactor code to adjust to the design pattern.
+Working on this project has helped me to have a deeper understanding of how to implement a design pattern or how to refactor code to adjust to the design pattern.
 It has also improved my working knowledge of CSS pre-processors (specifically SASS).

 ### Contact
 For any kind of enquiries or questions, you may contact me at alexandru.voica16@gmail.com